 The above three principles became the pillars around which our basic business skills training course was built.

 The One-Up business course, renamed Micro-MBA (Managing Business Activities) was developed over 6 years “from the bottom – up,” based on what demonstrably works at grassroots.
 It has been up-dated regularly since then.
 Trident Institute was founded in 1990 to concentrate on developing and marketing the course and IBTT (The Informal Business Training Trust) was the initial training vehicle.

 In 1991, TI started training trainers from other organisations.
-As a result, more than 190 000 emerging entrepreneurs have been trained by about 300 organisations throughout sub-Saharan Africa (and lately, in Latin America) since then.
-During this period, more than 6 000 trainers have been trained to offer the Micro-MBA course to their clients.
+As a result, nearly 200 000 emerging entrepreneurs have been trained by about 300 organisations throughout sub-Saharan Africa (and lately, in Latin America) since then.
+During this period, more than 6 300 trainers have been trained to offer the Micro-MBA course to their clients.

 THE START-UP FUND